 Allowable ways to use a VA loan to buy or refinance a mobile home

-You can use a VA purchase or refinance loan in these situations:
+You can use a VA purchase or refinance loan to:

-- To purchase a mobile home that will be professionally affixed to a lot you already own.
+- Buy a mobile home that will be professionally affixed to a lot you already own.

-- To purchase a manufactured home and lot at the same time when the home is already affixed to the lot.
+- Purchase a manufactured home and lot at the same time when the home is already affixed to the lot.

-- Purchase a mobile home and lot at the same time if the home is not yet affixed, but will be.
+- Buy a mobile home and lot at the same time if the home is not yet affixed, but will be.

 - Refinance an existing loan on the mobile home and purchase the lot at the same time.

-- Use a VA streamline refinance to lower the rate on a mobile home and lot you already own (if there’s a VA loan on the home currently).
+- Use a VA streamline refinance to lower the rate on a mobile home and lot you already own (as long as there’s a VA loan on the home currently).

-- Use a cash-out refinance to lower the rate, pay off a non-VA loan, or obtain cash from your mobile home’s equity through a cash-out refinance.
+- Lower the mortgage rate, pay off a non-VA loan, or obtain cash from your mobile home’s equity through a cash-out refinance.

 Manufactured home must be classified as real property